 Ffestiniog & Welsh Highland Railway

 The Ffestiniog & Welsh Highland Railway was established by an Act of Parliament way back in 1832.
 It is truly a 'Great Little Railway' and is the oldest independent railway company in the World today.
-It takes you on a 13½ mile (21.7km) journey from Porthmadog to Blaenau Ffestiniog, the slate-quarrying town and home to Llechwedd.
-Visitors can choose from a deep mine tour or the quarry explorer or a thrilling guided adventure in a 4 x 4 military truck.
-You will also find Zip World adventures here.
+It takes you on a 13½ mile (21.7 km) journey from Porthmadog to Blaenau Ffestiniog, the slate-quarrying town and home to Llechwedd.
 Tan-y-Bwlch Station, half way along the line, is situated just off the main valley in the Merionydd Oakwoods with many nature trails starting at the station.

 Discounted rates are offered for parties 20+ (10+ if disabled).
 Carriages on some trains have extra wide doors for standard width wheelchairs.
 Porthmadog, Blaenau Ffestiniog, Caernarfon and Rhyd Ddu Stations have ramped access routes and specially adapted toilet facilities.
 Refreshments are available at Spooner's Cafe and CAMRA award winning bar at Harbour Station, Porthmadog and at Tan y Bwlch station cafe, also licenced for civil services.
 Large groups may be able to charter a train - booking well in advance is essential.